aceofgreens/aceofgreens.github.io/_posts/2024-02-04-diffusion_models.md

 \end{align}
 $$

-Overall this resembles very closely gradient ascent.
+Overall this very closely resembles gradient ascent.
 As long as $t \rightarrow \infty$ and $\epsilon \rightarrow \textbf{0}$, $\textbf{x}\_t$ will be a sample from $p(\textbf{x})$.
-The added noise at each step is necessary, otherwise the sequence will converge to a local minimum and will depend on starting location.
+The added noise at each step is necessary, otherwise the sequence will converge to a local minimum and will depend on the starting location.
 So if we train a model for the score, $s\_\theta(\cdot)$, we can just plug it in the Langevin equation and iterate to get a sample.
 This is the inference approach of score-based sample generation.

-Now, it's useful to see also the case where the diffusion time is continuous [2].
+The training process here is called *score matching* because the network attempts to accurately match the true score.
+Similarly to DDPMs, one needs to define a finite sequence of noise scales which are used to perturb the input samples.
+However, it's useful to see also the case where the diffusion time is continuous [2].
 Suppose $t$ is continuous and in $[0, T]$.
 The forward process adding noise to the data can now be modeled as the SDE

 $$
 d\textbf{x} = f(\textbf{x}, t) dt + g(t) d\textbf{w},
 $$

-where $f(\textbf{x}, t)$ is the drift term, $g(t)$ is a diffusion term, and $\textbf{w}$ is a Weiner process.
+where $f(\textbf{x}, t)$ is the drift term, $g(t)$ is a diffusion term, and $\textbf{w}$ is a Wiener process.
 For simplicity, the diffusion term is a scalar, not depending on $\textbf{x}$.
 This is a general formulation.
-In general, it is a known mathematical fact that there exists a reverse diffusion process, modeled by a reverse SDE:
+Given this, it is a known mathematical fact that there exists a reverse diffusion process, modeled by a reverse SDE:

 $$
 d\textbf{x} = \big[ f(\textbf{x}, t) - g(t)^2 \nabla_\textbf{x} \ln p(\textbf{x}_t) \big] dt + g(t) d\bar{\textbf{w}}.